jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

     - [x] It is a lot of content.
 It is not practical for me to go into detail about it now.
 It is only the past plans, not the future, so less important.
 - [x] Details:
     - [x] Get rid of content about 'studying'?
-    - [x] Command as a Concept Spec Plan seems a super project but later turns out not to be.
+    - [x] Command as an Aspect Spec Plan seems a super project but later turns out not to be.
         - [x] Actually, it is a parent project.
     - [x] Done project "Document Internet as a Single Computer" is out-of-scope...
         - [x] Lots of fundamental principles may become out-of-scope of the Encircle Language Specs Project and might become part of a separate piece of documentation Encircle Language Broader View or something.